GorinaIlieva/HOME_FUN_/README.md

   * content is visible for guests (without authentication)
   * a direct Login/ Registretion is provided

-2.User Area - private part
+2.Activities - private part
-  * registered users have an area, which is accessable after a successful login
+  * accessable after a successful login
-  * this area is devided into three parts:
+  * list of all posted activities
+  *all CRUD operations offert to the activities' creators

+3.User Profile - private part
+  * displays some personal info
+  * list of posts of the particular user
+  *all CRUD operations

+4.Create Activity - private part
-     *Activities - where all the posted activities are listed *User Profile - where some personal info and all the posts of the particular user are viewed *Create Activity - where all the logged in users can generate a new activity
+  * logged in users can generate a new activity